 • May 21, 2019

 Alliance staff attends a design review committee meeting of the Boston Civic Design Commission (BCDC).
 Details of the project are presented and discussed.
 The design review committee asks for more activation at the end of the pier to create a destination and further refinement of the plaza.
-The project will be added to the June agenda of the full BCDC meeting for review and a potential vote to approve.

 • May 14, 2019